LorMeBioAI/MBPD/README.md

 --pwd Output path, default is current path

 Step 3: choose the appropriate threshold for pathogen identification
---similarity: The threshold of taxonomy classification based on uclust algorithm, default=0.9, the similarity threshold is (0, 1).
+--similarity: The threshold of taxonomy classification based on uclust algorithm,sequencing regions of V1-V2 or V4 are recommended using 0.9,others are ecommended using 0.8,default=0.9, the similarity threshold is (0, 1).

 Using following command, and run the S01.1.pathogen.sh script in shell folder. python3 MBPD.py --file raw.fq.list --pwd new --similarity 0.9